 ** When possible, soak your seeds overnight.
 Like many other nuts and seeds, the nutrients in sunflower seeds become more available when soaking breaks down the phytic acid that most of us are better off avoiding when we can.

-Recipes for getting the health benefits of sunflower seeds:
+Recipes to help you get the health benefits of sunflower seeds:

-- You can also make an inexpensive homemade milk from sunflower seeds.
+You can make an inexpensive homemade milk from sunflower seeds.
 (Sunflower Seed Milk recipe from Nest and Glow)

 - How to Eat For Better Sleep